chalmerlowe/intro_to_sprinting/class_materials/lesson_04_github_overview.md

 If you **DO NOT** have a Github account, you will need to make one:

-1. Open your browser and navigate to [The GitHub Home Page](https://github.com/)
+1. Open your browser and navigate to the [GitHub Home Page](https://github.com/)
 2. Fill out the form on the home page:
    * Pick a username (you will need a unique username)
    * Enter your email address